gdhan8/R-Projects/README.md

 Publicly available information from a Real Estate Website was sourced, transformed, filtered, and joined with zip-code shape-file data to create an interactive chloropleth map of five year home value index growth rates.

-The tool helps achieve a decision by making already available information more accessible to a buyer or investor.
+The tool assists in broad area selection for buyer or investor by making already available information more accessible.
+Long run growth rate differentials may reveal structural benefits to living in a specific locale.

 A second, Virginia R file is included with a center view on Northern Virginia.
 Updated Dec 30, 2022.